|

 - A bathing suit to wear under the wet suit

-A good positive mental aptitude
+- A good positive mental attitude

 A spectacular early morning drive through the Sacred Valley of the Incas